fabiombfonseca/main/README.md

 ### About Me

+Results-driven IT leader with over 21 years of experience delivering enterprise data and AI solutions across the private and public sectors.
+Specializing in scalable data platforms, databases, automation and GenAI enablement, I bring a deep technical background combined with strong business alignment and strategic thinking.

+Currently at Dell Technologies, I lead architecture initiatives that power real-time data ingestion and retrieval for analytics, operational intelligence, and AI use cases.
+My work includes the design and deployment of AI Data-as-a-Service platforms supporting RAG (retrieval-augmented generation), semantic search, and unstructured data access using embeddings and vector databases.

-- Senior professional with over 18 years in IT area with experience in both private and public sectors.
-Large experience in database SQL and NoSQL technologies (Oracle, MySQL, SQL Server, Mongo, Cassandra, Couchbase, Redis, Teradata, Greenplum) and data engineer - Python, R, Oracle PLSQL, T-SQL, Python, SQL, R, Windows PowerShell and Linux Shell scripts, Ansible, Celonis, StreamSets, MS SQL SSIS, Kafka, Hadoop and Spark.
+I have broad expertise in SQL and NoSQL databases (Oracle, MySQL, SQL Server, Postgres, MongoDB, Cassandra, Couchbase, Redis, Teradata, Greenplum) and data engineering tools such as Python, R, Oracle PLSQL, T-SQL, Shell scripts, Ansible, Celonis, StreamSets, MS SQL SSIS, Kafka, Hadoop, Spark, and Airflow.

-- Planned and implemented CI/CD for Data Pipelines deployment in Services domain and trained developer team to use this automated process.
-It have reduced manual deployments in 70% of time and provide autonomy for developer team.
+Notable Achievements:
+ • 🚀 Launched a data platform used by over 1,000 internal users, improving data availability and platform usability.
+ • ⚙️ Implemented CI/CD pipelines for data workflows, reducing manual deployment time by 70% and empowering dev teams with self-service capabilities.
-- Two patents in US Patent Offices and recognized as first employee at Dell IT to have a patent granted and mentored first interns to have a patent granted at Dell IT LATAM.
+ • 💡 Co-inventor of 2 U.S. patents in intelligent data automation; first Dell IT employee granted a patent, and mentor to interns who achieved the first LATAM Dell IT patents.
-- Spearheaded the launch and marketing of the product to DDC users base, which went live to 1000+ users.
-- Collaborated with product line architects to re-architect a multi-page web app into a single web app, simplifying and enhanced user interface.
-Reduced user clicks to go to main features by 40% and reduced third-party developments hours in 25%.
+ • 🧠 Re-architected a multi-page internal web app into a streamlined single-page app, reducing user clicks by 40% and third-party dev hours by 25%.
-- Coordinated with Operations and Database Engineering team 100+ database migrations to Open Source/shared clusters to reduce license costs.
-Achieved 40% reduction of database licensing costs.

-Certifications:
-- Oracle ACE Associate ♠
-- PMP - Project Management Professional.
-- IBM IT Specialist - Data Management - Level Three (Thought Leader).
-Fourteen certified in Latin America and Fourth certified at IBM GTS Brazil.
-- IBM Demonstrating Leadership and Competences - Level Two (Expert).
-- Open Group Distinguish IT Specialist.
-Sixth certified in Brazil.
-- OCP - Oracle Certified Professional 10g and 11g.
-- Lean Six Sigma - Yellow Belt.
-- ITIL Foundations V3.
-- PCAP - Certified Associate in Python Programming.
-- Open Group TOGAF 9.2 Certified.
-- Apache Airflow Fundamentals.
-- Gitlab Certified Associate.

-Markdown is a lightweight and easy-to-use syntax for styling your writing.
-It includes conventions for
+ • 💰 Led 100+ DB migrations to open-source/shared clusters, cutting licensing costs by 40%.
+ • 🌟 Led Dell’s first Celonis integration with private cloud, migrating 40TB+ from hybrid clusters to AWS-backed infrastructure using S3 + Parquet, enabling secure, scalable access for 200+ global users and powering ML use via a Feature Store architecture.

+I thrive on cross-functional collaboration and have worked closely with product architects, engineering, and operations to align technical execution with business goals.
+I’m also passionate about mentoring and growing the next generation of data professionals.

+Now expanding focus on MLOps, data observability, governance, and vector-native architectures for AI scalability.

 ```markdown
 Syntax highlighted code block